 Consumer Reports is a nonprofit organization that tests and compiles data about all kinds of products, including cars.
-There testing standards for cars are extremely high and involve driving the car for a minimum of 150 miles.
-In addition, Consumer Reports surveys their members multiple times a year about the products (including cars) that they own for their experiences, which informs Consumer Reports data.
+CR’s testing standards for cars are extremely high, including driving each car they test for an average of 10,000 miles.
+In addition, Consumer Reports surveys its members multiple times a year about the products (including cars) that they own for their experiences, which informs Consumer Reports data.
 I use Consumer Reports nearly every single day for overall car information, testing, fuel efficiency, and data-driven recommendations.

 Some examples of what you’ll find on Consumer Reports:

 - Real-life fuel efficiency data including (and this is incredible!) average annual fuel costs

 - Cars that are recommended by Consumer Reports based on extensive testing